 Danville is a pleasant, healthy little city of 2,000 inhabitants and is the capital of Hendricks County.
 It is situated on high ground, has a natural drainage in all directions and is noted for its beauty, as well as for the morality, temperance, hospitality and intelligence of its people.
 The public buildings are commodious; the streets are well graveled and lined with shade trees; there are many elegant residences.
 In short, all things seem to unite in making the town a desirable place in which to live or spend a few years.
-There is not a licensed drinking-house in the county, there are no places of gambling, no disreputable houses, no low theatres.
-In short, no college town in the West is so free from tendencies to draw the student away from his school-work.
+In short, no college town in the West is so free from tendencies to draw the student away from his school work.

-Danville is on the I. & St. L. R. R., twenty miles west of the great railroad center, Indianapolis, from which we have five daily trains.
+Danville is on the I. & St. L. R. R., twenty miles west of the great railroad center, Indianapolis.
 You can readily reach that point from any part of the Union.
-From all points west and south of St. Louis, and in southern Illinois, it is usually best to come direct to Danville.
-The I. & St. L. connects with all north and south roads in Illinois, with the Vandalia and E., T. H. & C. at Terre Haute, Ind., and with the L., N. A. & C. at Greencastle, Ind.
+From all points west and south of St. Louis, and in L. connects with all north and south roads in Illinois, with the Vandalia Greencastle, Ind.